About Us

 Transplanted from Pittsburgh, Pennsylvania after graduating high school in 1969, Bobbie began a career with a large Dallas bank that lasted 30 years.
 For a short time after retiring, she owned a tearoom but found volunteering at the local hospital in Rowlett especially rewarding.
 As the head of volunteers, she was instrumental in establishing the hospital’s first volunteer chaplain program.
 Through the experience of visiting patients during their hospital stay, Bobbie was able to see how important the role of spiritual support and guidance was for both patient and family as they began to heal, recover, and sometimes face end-of-life decisions—and it is the incredible opportunity to provide that care and comfort to those in need of caregiving that led Bobbie to Villa Teresa, where she considers it an honor to serve on the board.

-Bobbie has worked for a general surgery practice in the Rockwall-Rowlett area for the last 12 years.
+Recently retired, Bobbie worked for a general surgery practice in the Rockwall-Rowlett area for 14 years.
 In her free time, she enjoys working in her yard, cycling, staying active with friends, and serving the community she loves.